bhuvangolhar/Data-Structures-and-Algorithms/Array/array_types.md

  Array Types in Java

 Arrays in Java are used to store **multiple elements of the same type** in a single variable.
-Based on structure and usage, arrays in Java can be broadly classified into three categories:
+Based on structure and usage, arrays in Java can be broadly

  1. Single-Dimensional Array (1D Array)